YashParmar18/Engineering-Projects/README.md

 This project focused on enhancing energy efficiency within a manufacturing facility by modernizing its motor systems and integrating Variable Frequency Drives (VFDs).
 Led by the Maintenance Electrical Engineerin team, the initiative was a strategic response to high electricity costs and inefficient legacy equipment identified during an internal energy audit.Beyond cost reduction, the project contributed to improved process control, equipment longevity, and a lower carbon footprint.
 It also established a framework for ongoing energy optimization and digital monitoring.[Learn more](Energy_Efficiency_Project_Report.pdf)

+PLC_Automation_Project_Report

+This report presents a comprehensive overview of the PLC-based automation system developed for a glass product manufacturing line.
+The primary objective of this system is to ensure efficient, safe, and reliable operation of the production machine table used for handling hot raw glass.
+The system has been designed using programmable logic controllers (PLCs), integrating sensors, timers, motors, alarms, and actuators to automate the key phases of the production process.[Learn more]()